jamiekohkitmin/computing-work-1/teachers-day/horror story.md

 #### _The Horrors_
 The leader lifted her head to reveal her face, her all-too-familiar eyes met mine.
 Her round nose, thin lips and square glasses. __It was Ms Lim__ I rubbed my eyes and pinched myself, not believing how her kind self earlier in the day was just a disguise.
 She screamed in her high-pitched voice, "CATCH HER!"
 Her followers closed the door to find me behind it and they surrounded me.
 I was trapped, unable to escape.
+Her high-pitched voice reverberated through the walls of my clueless mind.